Shippable/docs/sources/provision/tutorial/provision-aws-ec2-ansible.md

 ######ii. integration resource named `aws_ec2_creds`

+Your AWS credentials are securely stored in this integration

-To be able to interact with AWS, you need to configure your aws CLI.
-Your AWS credentials are securely stored in this integration, and you can export the access and secret keys to the environment to configure the aws cli.
+To let ansible interact with AWS, you need to export `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` stored in this resource as environment variables.

 Detailed info about `integration` resource is [here](/platform/workflow/resource/integration).